GoogleCloudPlatform/data-analytics-golden-demo/README.md

 ### To deploy the project to a different region
-1. The project by default deploys to US multi-region, us-central1 and us-west2
+1. The project by default deploys to US multi-region and us-central1 and
 2. To deploy to another region review the code in [deploy-europe-region.sh](deploy-europe-region.sh)